Ceci007/Ceci007/README.md

 - 🌱 I’m currently learning Redux
 - 👯 I’m looking to collaborate with other developers to create a great app
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play guitar
+- ⚡ Fun fact: I used to play guitar

 ### Connect with me: